-Today’s children have a lot of things keep them occupied.
+Today’s children have a lot of things to keep them occupied.
 But the trouble is, most of these things do not promote an active lifestyle.
 Video games are immersive and fun but they are played sitting down, and smartphones and tablets are good for nothing but thumb exercise.

 Indeed, going outdoors and being active seems novel to many children today.
 But what if you, as a parent, could make physical activity as fun as a video game?
 And what if you could get your child to be more active and actually enjoy it?

 Well, that’s the aim of the game with kid’s fitness trackers.
-Below, we have created for you a list of the top 10 kid’s fitness trackers in 2019.
+Below, we have created for you a list of the top 10 kid’s fitness trackers in [year].
 So let’s begin:

 Nabi Compete Band

 The Nabi Band Compete is sold in pairs and it promotes cross-training with friends and family.
 You can take on other people in a variety of fun challenges and children can use teamwork to reach adult-like fitness goals, such as running a marathon.

 The device itself is made from silicone and it is available in a variety of colors.
 It doesn’t need charging because it runs off a regular watch battery which is user-replaceable and lasts 3 months at a time.